YuanZi1501040205/cv-homework-2-YuanZi1501040205/README.md

-2. Any output file or image should be written to output/ folder
+2. any output file or image should be written to output/ folder

 The TA will only be able to see your results if these two conditions are met